ept-team/equinor-ctf-2022/writeups/Pwn/xored/coldboots/README.md

 ![cryptowat](stack4.png)

-Let's print some debut output for the payloads:
+Let's print some debug output for the payloads:

 ```python
 secur = CodeIt(payload)